 - WordPress also has very predictable problems & needs.
 It needs to be regularly updated.
 Some plugins create temporary security vulnerabilities.

 - So – hosting companies saw an opportunity to create whole clusters of servers with only WordPress websites.

 - Since they were all together, they could also provide dedicated support and some add-on services at a cost-effective rate.

 - Hence, “WordPress Hosting” plans were created – which added a further opportunity for marketers & pricing specialists.

 For some companies, WordPress Hosting plans became a way to increase revenue and decrease costs with little value-added.
 For other companies, WordPress Hosting plans became a way to create a huge value-add to differentiate from competitors and pass the cost savings to customers.
 For other companies – it was a mix.
-For everyone though – it’s been thoroughly confusing for everyone in the end.
+And it’s been thoroughly confusing for everyone in the end.

 But – the key takeaway is to identify your own needs & goals rather than going right for a company’s “WordPress Hosting” plan.